 Here you can see a farther away view of the floating bookshelves, and the storage bench we have below it (topped with an awesome blanket my husband got in Mexico!).
 I also have a closeup of the bible verse calligraphy piece my sister hand-drew for me in blue.

 This was my passion project- in the weeks leading up to my son’s birth I couldn’t sleep, and so I stayed up late at night hand-drawing this overly detailed art piece.
 I call it “sloths around the world” or “international sloths”, but essentially I spent way too much time making it!
 It combines the travel and sloth themes, but probably not worth the amount of effort I put into it!

 On the bookshelf, I have more mini succulent pots, and this wooden, rainbow-colored name puzzle from Bloom Owl!
 They have a variety of colors and font options, and makes a great gift!

 Another angle of the room!
 I am pretty proud of it!
 I know once my little guy is crawling the days of this being so clean and organized are long gone- but hey, at least I have these photos!!
 Also enjoy the photo-bomb by my cat Cora 🙂

 Pin it for later!

 As always, all reviews and opinions are my own.
-However, should you choose to purchase any of the items above from Amazon, please know I am an affiliate and will receive a super tiny commission!
+However, should you choose to purchase from Amazon, please know I will receive a tiny commission!
 I also received the name puzzle and piggy bank from Bloom Owl at no charge.